Step-by-Step Guide to Using the Psychology Participant Pool

 VI.
 Protecting participants.

-A. For legal purposes, consent forms must be stored for a period of three years.
+A. Signed consent forms should be stored for a period of three years.
 After that time they may be destroyed.
-(Amy Eshleman will store consent forms for any researcher who has been approved to use the Participant Pool.)
+(Dr. Amy Eshleman will store consent forms for any researcher who has been approved to use the Participant Pool.)

 B. To preserve participant confidentiality, any information that could be used to identify the participant as an individual must be destroyed at the earliest possible time.